-- 5.1 The Risk Management Function will be undertaking the Benchmarking Club exercise this year to assess our risk management maturity levels in comparison to other public sector organisation participants. - Following the identification of an opportunity for revenue generation, a new Traded Risk Management service has been set up, with the objective of generating income for the Risk Management Function of Norfolk County Council from other local councils and local public facing organisations.
-The Risk Management Officer is available to consult on risk management, helping such organisations to develop their risk management functions in exchange for a half/full day consultation rate charged for each session delivered, and thereby potentially generating revenue. - 5.3 The Risk Management Strategy will include best practice.
+Following the identification of an opportunity for revenue generation, a new Traded Risk Management service has been set up and will be developed with the objective of generating income for the Risk Management Function of Norfolk County Council from other local councils and local public facing organisations.
+The Risk Management Officer is available to consult on risk management, helping such organisations to develop their risk management functions in exchange for a half/full day consultation rate charged for each session delivered.
+Where taken up, this will 5.3 generate revenue for the County Council.

+The Risk Management Strategy will include best practice.
 The intention is to promote the benchmarking of the function from 'Highly rated against peers' to 'world class'.